Mitchellpkt/python-isthmuslib/README.rst

 =============
 A complete tutorial notebook is available here: https://github.com/Mitchellpkt/python-isthmuslib/blob/main/tutorial.ipynb

+Below are a few demos of one-line helper functions for plot generation and statistical analyses.

-We can plot multiple distributions with the `hist()` wrapper around matplotlib:
+We can plot multiple distributions with the :code:`hist()` wrapper around :code:`matplotlib.pyplot`:

 .. code-block:: python